exoplatform/exo-documentation/docs/GettingStarted.rst

 corresponding activity or any other object that triggered the notification (such a a task, a news, etc.).
 Click **View All** to see all notifications.
 Besides, the **Mark all as read** function lets you change all messages on this menu into the read status.
-Finally, to remove any notification item, simply click the corresponding |image51|.
+Finally, to remove any notification item, simply click the corresponding close arrow |image51|.

 .. note:: You can also view all your notifications in the page ``My Notifications`` accessible by clicking on
           your See all on the bottom notifications drawer :